cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-management.md

 ![CasC for Controllers Storage Service](storage-service-diagram.png?width=50pc)

 You may configure multiple versions of each retrieval method, but bundle names (the folder the bundle files are in) must be unique across all external bundle sources.
 The CloudBees CI cluster we are using for this workshop has been configured with both an **SCM** and a **Local folder** external sources.
-We are using the [SCM source](https://github.com/cloudbees-days/workshop-casc-bundles) to load bundles at Operations center initial startup and using a **Local folder** source for all of the workshop controller bundles.
+We are using the [SCM source](https://github.com/cloudbees-days/workshop-casc-bundles) to load bundles at the Operations center initial startup to be used as parent bundles and for the workshop Ops controller used to provision workshop environments.
+We are using a **Local folder** source for all of the provisioned workshop controller bundles since they are all in individual source code repositories.

 {{% notice note %}}
 While Operations Center simplifies the management of bundles, it is possible to configure a controller with a bundle without Operations Center using the `-Dcore.casc.config.bundle=/path/to/casc-bundle` Java system property.